 Struck by incidents involving objects, vehicles, and equipment may occur when:

-Any cuts in the wires or mishandling of electrical wires can result in serious electrocution, causing burn injuries.
+Any cuts in the wires or mishandling of electrical wires can result in severe electrocution, causing burn injuries.

 Contact with power lines, underground power cables, and lack of ground-fault protection can also lead to electrocution.